benp0908/episerver-1/OPENSHIFT.md

 On the left, click the Node.js box.
 Click Next.
 Pick some uncreative names like Arras, and paste the repo's HTTPS link.
 Click Create.

 After a bit, on the right sidebar, your project should pop up.
-Open it, and go to Resource > Secrets > Create Secret.
+Open it, ignore the build error (we'll fix that soon) or anything about metrics (don't always happen, not important), and go to Resource > Secrets > Create Secret.

 For username, put your GitLab username, and for password or token, put your access token.
 Don't touch any of the checkboxes, and just name and create your secret.

+Go to Builds > Builds and select your build.
+On the top right click Action > Edit.
+Click advanced options in the Source Configuration, and select your newly made secret where it says Source Secret.
+Scroll to the bottom and save.